-If you’re planning to rent a car, we will always try and find you accommodation that has parking facilities, though these aren’t always included in the price.
-Make sure you take into account the costs associated with parking your hire car.
-Parking restriction signs in cities are often only prominently displayed in the local language and again, ignorance is no excuse, so make sure you’re obeying the parking restrictions by checking for signs in English.
-Parking isn’t particularly easy to find in the center of historic European cities, so plan ahead rather than relying on turning up and finding somewhere.
+Planning on renting a car in Central and Eastern Europe?
+We always try and find you accommodation that has parking facilities.
+These aren’t always included in the price though.
+Make sure you take into account the costs of parking your car.
+Parking restriction signs in cities are often only displayed in the local language.
+Again, ignorance is no excuse.
+So make sure you’re obeying the parking restrictions by checking for signs in English.
+Parking isn’t easy to find in the center of historic European cities.
+Plan ahead rather than relying on turning up and finding something.

 11. BONUS TIP — Watch your speed!

 Speed limits change rapidly on some roads, with much lower limits in towns and villages than on the open highway.
 Most GPS units will display the speed limit for the current stretch of road and warn you of impending changes.
-Having an overseas license means you won’t be docked points but you will incur an on-the-spot fine.
+Having an overseas license while renting a car in Central and Eastern Europe means no penalties.
+But you will incur an on-the-spot fine.
 Much better to obey the limits and avoid the hassle.

 12. BONUS TIP 2 — Don’t Drink & Drive

-Drink driving laws differ from country to country and limits range from zero (in the Czech Republic) to lower than you’re probably used to back home.
-This means that if you’re planning on stopping somewhere alcohol related, like a winery, the designated driver will have to abstain to stay safe.
+Drunk driving laws differ from country to country.
+Limits range from zero (in the Czech Republic) to lower than you’re probably used to back home.
+This means if you’re planning on stopping somewhere alcohol-related, like a winery, the designated driver will have to abstain.

-If your trip is primarily in the Central Europe region (Germany, Austria, Czech Republic, Hungary, Poland, Slovakia) there are plenty of other ways to get from city to city without worrying about driving and parking a rental car and the cost of fuel and road tolls.
-With some connections served by airlines and shorter ones by rail or bus or for door-to-door convenience we can arrange transfers with a private driver, driving yourself doesn’t always make sense.
-Conversely if your vacation will be in the southern part of Eastern Europe (Slovenia, Croatia, Bosnia & Herzegovina, Serbia or Montenegro) then the relative lack of efficient joined-up public transport options can make renting a car a great way to get around and make the most of your time.
+If your trip is primarily in Central Europe (Germany, Austria, the Czech Republic, Hungary, Poland, and Slovakia) there are plenty of other ways to get from city to city without driving.
+We can create a trip plan with airlines, rail or bus.
+Or for door-to-door convenience we can arrange transfers with a private driver.
+Renting a car in Central and Eastern Europe doesn’t always make sense.
+Conversely if your vacation will be in the southern part of Eastern Europe (Slovenia, Croatia, Bosnia & Herzegovina, Serbia or Montenegro) then the relative lack of efficient public transport can make renting a car a great way to get around.